What is Cash Consideration?

 1. Corporate acquisition

 In corporate acquisitions, the acquirer can purchase the target company through an all-cash deal.
-It means that the acquirer will not offer stock to the shareholders of the target company, and the equity section of the balance sheet will remain unchanged.
+This means that the acquirer will not offer its own stock to the shareholders of the target company, and the equity section of the balance sheet will remain unchanged.
 Instead, the acquirer will use cash to purchase a majority of the company’s shares.

 An all-cash transaction benefits the acquirer in a competitive bidding process since the seller is more likely to consider an all-cash deal rather than other purchase offers that include debt financing.
 For the seller, accepting cash consideration means that they will forfeit any gains generated by the appreciation of the acquirer’s stocks.